-It doesn’t matter where you live or how well-prepared you are, chances are that sooner or later you will have to deal with these common threats.
+It doesn’t matter where you live or how well-prepared you are.
+Chances are that sooner or later you will have to deal with these common threats.
 How these problems will affect you depends solely on the precautions you took, your survival knowledge and past experiences.
 Now don’t get me wrong, when I say past experiences I don’t mean that you have to survive through various disasters to be prepared.
-I’m talking about the real-life practices you experienced under various situations (survival trainings, camping, etc.) where the stress factor may or may not have been present.
+I’m talking about the real-life practices you experienced under various situations (survival training, camping, etc.).
+Situations where the stress factor may or may not have been present.

 Regardless of what you are prepping for, the following general repercussions will be present after the dust settles.
 While these common threats are bound to follow, their level of impact will depend on few factors such as: